joakim/calendar/README.md

 The calendar's epoch may be the instant of the northward equinox of the [Holocene calendar](https://en.wikipedia.org/wiki/Holocene_calendar)'s epoch (10 001 BC), maintaining the reference to Anno Domini (HE 12020 = AD 2020).
 Alternatively, [Anno Domini](https://en.wikipedia.org/wiki/Anno_Domini) may be retained. <sup>[[5](#notes)]

-## Notation
+## Proposed notation

-- The _numbering_ of units are fixed
+- The _numbering_ of units must be fixed
-  - An intercalary quarter-day is day 0 of its quarter
-  - An intercalary transition-day belongs to its year, not any of the year's divisions
+  - Divisions of the year should be 1-indexed (namely quarters, octals/months and nonads)
+  - Days of divisions containing intercalary days are 0-indexed (namely quarters and transition days)
+  - Days of divisions of common days are 1-indexed (namely octals/months and nonads)
+  - Transition days belong to the enclosing year and none of its divisions
 - The _naming_ of units may vary by language, locale or culture
-- The _formatting_ of dates should be standardized and the same for everyone
+- The _formatting_ of dates should be standardized and the same for all

+#### Proposed date formats (ISO 8601 style)

-  - Day-of-octal (1-45) – Recommended for civil use
+  - Day-of-octal (1-45) – Recommended for common/civil use
     - `[year]-[octal]-[octal-day]`
   - Day-of-nonad (1-9) – Recommended for scheduling
     - `[year]-N[nonad]-[nonad-day]`
-  - Day-of-quarter (0-90) – May be used in agriculture or business
+  - Day-of-quarter (0-90) – Useful in agriculture and business
     - `[year]-Q[quarter]-[quarter-day]`
-  - Day-of-transition (1-2)
+  - Day-of-transition (0-1)
     - `[year]-X[transition-day]`
-  - Day-of-year (1-365/366) – Most useful for calculations
-    - `[year]-D[year-day]`
-  - Common-day-of-year (1-360) – Alternative to the above, skips intercalary days
-    - `[year]-C[common-day]`
   - Day-of-month (1-30) – Traditional 12 month division of the year
-    - `[year]/12-[month]-[month-day]`
+    - `[year]-[month]/12-[month-day]`

+Alternatively, the quarters may be named `A-D` as in Asamov's [World Season Calendar][7] (`A-0`, `B-0`, `C-0`, `D-0`).

 ## Accuracy